ReinerMerz/reinerdemo/README.md

 ![decpad](stage1%20overview.png)
 # ademo Module.
 A csui demo module

-This is a CS UI Extension project used to demostrate "SmartUI Rethought"
+This is a CS UI Extension project used to demostrate "Rethinking smartUI"

 ## Pre-requisites